antmicro/ros2-gui-node/README.md

 The overridden `draw` method is responsible for drawing the Widget and called by the `GuiNode` every time the drawing loop is executed.
 Usually, the `draw` method uses the `getRosData` method of the `GuiNode` to get the `RosData` object, and later visualizes data from it.

-The `GuiEngine` class expects Widgets to be drawn using the `Dear ImGui` library.
+The `GuiEngine` class expects Widgets to be drew using the `Dear ImGui` library.

 The `draw` method obtains the `RosCounterClientData` object from the `GuiNode`, and verifies if the data has changed since the last invocation of the `draw` method.
 If new data is available, the response is verified to be successful with counter value being incremented.